-Objective 7: At least 70% of supervised practice directors who respond to a survey will rate program graduates preparedness regarding overall core knowledge/skills needed to complete a supervised practice program as 'prepared' or better (very prepared) using a 5 point scale, where 4 is 'prepared'.
+Objective 5: At least 70% of supervised practice directors who respond to a survey will rate program graduates' preparedness regarding overall core knowledge/skills needed to complete a supervised practice program as 'prepared' or better (very prepared) using a 5-point scale, where four is 'prepared'.
+ACEND requirement that an objective of this type be include under goal one.